vroslmend/check-the-card-game-v2/docs/ARCHITECTURE.md

 *   **Server-Side:** The `gameMachine` can identify invalid actions or inconsistent states.
 When an error occurs that needs client notification, it emits an `EMIT_ERROR_TO_CLIENT` event, often including a `playerId` if the error is specific, and a descriptive `message`.
 *   **Server `index.ts`:** Listens for `EMIT_ERROR_TO_CLIENT` from the game machine and relays the error information to the specified client(s) using the `SocketEventName.ERROR_MESSAGE` (or a general purpose server message).
-*   **Client-Side:** The `UIMachineProvider` has a listener registered via `SocketContext` for `SocketEventName.ERROR_MESSAGE`.
-Upon receipt, it can add the error to the `gameStore`'s log and/or send an event to the `uiMachine` to trigger UI feedback like a toast notification.
+*   **Client-Side:** The `gameStore`'s socket middleware has a listener for `SocketEventName.ERROR_MESSAGE`.
+Upon receipt, it can add the error to its own log and/or the `UIMachineProvider` can forward an event to the `uiMachine` to trigger UI feedback like a toast notification or modal.

 ## 8. Project Setup and Running